 CO1 Recalling rectifiable arcs and line integrals as functions of arcs.
-4 CO2 Explaining the concepts of Local mapping theorem, Cauchy residue theorem to K and its applications.
-K1 t CO3 Applying the Residue theorem on definite integrals.
-CO4 Analyzing the Riemann mapping theorem and Schwarz - Christoffel formula.
+K5 CO2 Explaining the concepts of Local mapping theorem, Cauchy residue theorem and its applications.
+K1 to K5 CO3 Applying the Residue theorem on definite integrals.
+CO4 Analyzing the concepts of Weirstras's theorem and Taylor series.
+CO5 Determining the genus of an Entire function.

-Fundamental Theorems: LineIntegrals - Rectifiable Arcs - Line Integrals as Functions of Arcs - Cauchy's Theorem for a Rectangle - Cauchy's Theorem in a Disk - Cauchy's Integral formula: The index of a point with respect to a closed curve - The Integral formula - Higher derivatives.
+Fundamental Theorems: Line Integrals - Rectifiable Arcs - Line Integrals as

+Functions of Arcs - Cauchy's Theorem for a Rectangle - Cauchy's Theorem in a Disk Cauchy's Integral formula: The index of a point with respect to a closed curve - The Integral formula - Higher derivatives.